rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 ## Reading through the code

 There are some nuances in Oberon syntax that can creep up on you.
-First while most statements end in a semi-colon there are noticable exceptions.
+First while most statements end in a semi-colon there are noticeable exceptions.
 Look at the record statements in particular.
-The last element of your record before the `END` does not have a simi-colon.
+The last element of your record before the `END` does not have a semicolon.
 In that way it is a little like a `RETURN` value in a function like procedure.

-In creating our `String` datastructure the Oberon idiom is to first create a description record, `StringDesc` then create a pointer to the descriptive type, i.e. `String`.
+In creating our `String` data structure the Oberon idiom is to first create a description record, `StringDesc` then create a pointer to the descriptive type, i.e. `String`.
 This is a very common idiom in building out complex data structures.
 A good place to learn